-When uploading, the content of the blob is encrypted with a symmetric secret prior to being sent to the server.
-When downloading, the content of the blob is decrypted accordingly.
+When a blob is uploaded by a client, its contents are encrypted with a symmetric secret prior to being sent to the server.
+When a blob is downloaded, its contents are decrypted accordingly.
 See Client-side encryption and authentication for more details.

-When a blob is uploaded by a client, a preamble is created and prepended to the encrypted content.
+In the server-side, a preamble is prepended to the encrypted content.
 The preamble is an encoded struct that contains the following metadata: